ksallberg/iexcloud/README.md

 * Cite IEX using the following text and link: “Data provided for free by [IEX](https://iextrading.com/developer).”
 * Provide a link to https://iextrading.com/api-exhibit-a in your terms of service.

+# Before uploading to hackage

+* Make sure that all dependencies in 'iexcloud.cabal' are version bound.
+Also:

+1. Hackage is intended to be a permanent record.
+Therefore uploads cannot be changed or removed.
+2. Only upload things that work, are useful to other people, and that you intend to maintain.
+3. Use `cabal gen-bounds` to put PVP-compliant version bounds (lower AND upper) on ALL your unique dependencies so your package will still be buildable years down the road.
+One important thing to note is that you only need to include version bounds once.
+For example, if you depend on the same package in your library and your test suite, you only need to put the version bounds for that dependency in one place.
+This keeps the dependency bounds information DRY.
+4. Package candidates CAN be changed, so use them to test things out and get everything right before you publish permanently to the main index.